 Want to speed this task up?

 You could search Google for a relevant topic and scrape the results.
-Alternatively, you can search for a relevant topic in a tool like Buzzsumo (or one of its many alternatives) and export the results.

 Let’s run through an example.

 I’ve used Buzzsumo to search for the term “E-commerce marketing.”
 I’ve also used the filters on the left of the page to narrow the results so they show me articles only.
 Here’s a snapshot of the results:

 If you did this task yourself, you’d be working with a much bigger list of titles, but for the sake of this post I’m only going to talk about the three titles above.